EDR, MDR, XDR: Demystifying the Alphabet Soup of Cyber Security

 Think of EDR as a microscope for your devices, zooming in on their inner workings to detect potential threats.

-MDR: The Managed Muscle
+MDR: The managed muscle

 MDR takes things a step further.
 It's like having a team of security experts constantly watching over your devices, not just the devices themselves.
 They analyse the data collected by EDR and other security tools, hunting for threats and actively responding to incidents.